Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 Paediatricians and physiotherapists have other specific concerns about walkers:

 - Walkers may contribute to difficulty with feet because they often cause babies to walk on their toes or roll their feet in onto their arches.
-Watch our free video on great activities for baby’s foot development here.
+Access our online video on great activities for baby’s foot development here.

 - Walkers may force babies into an upright position before they are naturally ready.
 This in turn can cause them to scrunch forward or arch their backs – both of which impede breathing and development.